Beratoz/EURO2024/README.md

 ## Overview

-This interactive app aggregates and visualizes event-level data from EURO 2024 to derive insights about team tactics and individual performances.
-The project features a range of visualizations—from team passing networks and xG hot zones to detailed player report cards for goalkeepers, defenders, midfielders, and forwards.
+This interactive app aggregates and visualizes event-level data from Euro 2024 to derive insights about team tactics and individual performances.
+The project features a range of visualizations from team passing networks and xG hot zones to player report cards for goalkeepers, defenders, midfielders, and forwards.

-I built this project for fun and to hone my sports analytics skills.
+I built this project for fun and to develop my sports analytics skills.
 While the app is fully deployed and operational, there’s still room for growth, and I welcome feedback and ideas for improvement.

 ## Features